OSGeo/gdal/gdal/doc/source/development/rfc/rfc24_progressive_data_support.rst

    still activity pending.
 -  GARIO_ERROR: Something has gone wrong.
 The asynchronous request should be ended.
--  GARIO_COMPLETE: An update has occured and there is no more pending work on this request.
+-  GARIO_COMPLETE: An update has occurred and there is no more pending work on this request.
 The request should be ended and the buffer used.